Buy Generic JanuviaJanuvia Generic

 How does Januvia work?

-Januvia belongs to a class of oral anti-hyperglycemic agents called dipeptidyl peptidase 4 (DPP-4) inhibitors.
-Basically, it works on two levels: it not only stimulates insulin production in the pancreas but also limits the production of glucose in the liver.
-The effect of Januvia is due to its ability to inhibit DPP-4 – an enzyme that destroys glucagon-like peptide (GLP-1) and glucose-dependent insulinotropic polypeptide (GIP), two hormones produced in the intestines in response to food consumption.
-When DPP-4 is low, the levels of GLP-1 and GIP remain normal.
-As the result, the pancreas can produce enough insulin and the liver, in its turn, does not produce too much glucagon hormone, resulting in lower blood glucose levels.
+Januvia is a dipeptidyl peptidase 4 (DPP-4) prevention dental hyperglycemic.
+It promotes insulin synthesis in the pancreas as well as limits sugar production in the liver.
+Januvia functions by preventing DPP-4, an enzyme that breaks down glucagon-like peptide (GLP-1) as well as glucose-dependent insulinotropic polypeptide (GIP), two hormonal agents launched in the intestinal tracts after eating.
+When DPP-4 is reduced, the degrees of GLP-1 as well as GIP stay normal.
+As the outcome, the pancreas can create adequate insulin as well as the liver, in its turn, does not generate too much glucagon hormone, resulting in reduced blood glucose degrees.

 Januvia Side Effects